School of the Woods offers classes in Early Childhood through High School

 Upper Elementary (9 to 12 years; Grades 4-6)

-Children of the upper elementary level transition from learning by hands-on-experiences to the abstract understanding of concepts.
-New thinking brings a growing sense of membership in society.
-Work on group projects, use of community resources (such as libraries and museums) and an expansion in field study become important new elements in the curriculum.
-Children go on fossil digs, study lifestyles of ancient peoples in cultural anthropology experiences and tour early American historical sites.
 Music and art classes occur weekly with enough time to complete projects and research.
 The introduction of homework teaches social skills in monitoring work, meeting dead lines responsibly and using textbooks efficiently.
-Mastery learning assumes a new dimension in the upper elementary class with 95% accuracy required in math testing before students can progress.
-Upper elementary students provide service to others by aiding younger children in their lessons, and sharing research results with other classes.
+Mastery learning assumes a new dimension in the upper elementary class with high accuracy required in math testing before students can progress.

 Woods Middle School (12 to 14 years; Grades 7-8)

 Seventh and eighth grade students are emerging into adolescence, a time of rapid personal growth and change.
 To guide our students through this critical period, School of the Woods has created a unique program, so successful that it is now a model for similar programs in other Montessori and public schools systems nationwide.
 Our adolescent program emphasizes and encourages individual personal responsibility and collaborative learning.
 It designates large blocks of time to allow in-depth individual work and small group seminars.
 To help develop personal responsibility, Middle School students prepare periodic progress reports for their parents and are required to plan and lead these parent-teacher-student conferences.